-“When he was younger, Chuck was a member of an elite Army Ranger unit, and back then proper planning could make the difference between life and death for himself and the others in his squad.
-His instructors were adamant about teaching these soldiers the Army’s “5 P’s,” which were: “Proper planning prevents poor performance.”
+“When he was younger, our Senior Financial Planner, Chuck Conrad, was a member of an elite Army Ranger unit, and back then proper planning could make the difference between life and death for himself and the others in his squad.
+His instructors were adamant about teaching these soldiers the Army’s “5 P’s,” which were: “Proper Planning Prevents Poor Performance.”

 While financial planning may not necessarily be a life or death proposition, it certainly could be the difference between a comfortable retirement, and having to move in with your kids because you ran out of money.